Input data

 The regions spanned by transcripts, exons, UTRs, as well as by variants are represented either as a GenomicRegion or a Region.

-Furthermore, we know if the transcript is coding:
+Furthermore, we know that the transcript is coding

 >>> tx_coordinates.is_coding()